vsanblasgomez/turnable_page/README.md

 A Flutter package that provides a realistic page-flipping effect for digital books, magazines, catalogs, and other multi-page content in Flutter applications.

-## Migration Guide (v0.x → v1.0.0)
+## v1.0.0

 ### ✨ What's New

-- **Interactive content now works** - buttons, inputs, and other widgets inside pages are fully functional
+* ✅ **Interactive Content**: Buttons, inputs, and other widgets inside pages are now fully functional and respond to user interactions.
-- **Smart gesture detection** - automatic differentiation between widget interaction and page flipping
+* 🌟 **Smart Gesture Detection**: Automatically distinguishes between widget interaction and page-flip gestures, preventing accidental flips.
-- **Better performance** - migrated from CustomPainter to Flutter's native RenderBox system
+* ⚡ **Improved Performance**: Migrated from `CustomPainter` to Flutter's native `RenderBox` system for smoother animations and faster rendering.
+* 🔍 **Zoom Support**: Smooth zoom in/out functionality for improved readability and content inspection.
+Any ongoing page-flip animation is automatically **canceled** when zoom is activated to prevent state conflicts and visual glitches.
+* 🌗 **Customizable Center Shadow**: Adjustable gutter shadow between pages, allowing precise control over depth intensity and enhancing the realistic book effect.
+* 📖 **Pages-Only Mode**: When `PaperBoundaryDecoration` is set to `none`, the outer book structure (cover and boundary decoration) is removed, rendering only the inner pages for a cleaner and more minimal layout.

 ## Features

-✅ **Realistic Physics**: Advanced flip animations with proper physics and shadows
+✅ **Realistic Physics**: Advanced flip animations with proper physics and shadows ✅ **Zoom Support**: Smooth zoom in/out functionality for improved readability and content inspection.
+Automatically cancels any ongoing page-flip animation when activated to prevent state conflicts and visual glitches.
 ✅ **Interactive Content**: Full support for interactive widgets (buttons, inputs, etc.) within pages
 ✅ **Smart Gestures**: Automatic differentiation between drag (page flip) and tap (widget interaction)
 ✅ **Touch Support**: Full touch and gesture support for mobile devices